jwilger/freepg_guide/en/01-Introduction/02-Core-Mechanic.md

 Various items throughout the game can either provide a bonus or enact a penalty on a player's roll.
-See the chapter on [Combat](#combat) to learn how weapons and armor affect combat rolls, the chapter on [Skill Checks](#skill-checks) to learn how non-combat actions can be affected, and the chapter on [Character Movement](#character-movement) to learn how bonuses and penalties are applied to movement during a player's turn.
+See the chapter on [Combat](#combat) to learn how weapons and armor affect combat rolls, the section on [Player Skills](#player-skills) in the [Player Characters](#player-characters) chapter to learn how non-combat actions can be affected, and the chapter on [Movement](#movement) to learn how bonuses and penalties are applied to movement during a player's turn.